LastAncientOne/Stock_Analysis_For_Quant/Excel_Stock/README.md

 ## List of Technical Analysis
 ## List of different type of strategies
-## Project of Portfolio Stocks Ivnestment
+## Project of Portfolio Stocks Investtment